Marketcircle/AXElements/README.markdown

 typing, clicking, or other ways in which a user can interact with the computer.

-## Examples
+## Demo

 Perhaps you want to do something with the finder.
-This example opens a new Finder window, goes to the Applications directory, quick looks the first app and then opens the application:
+This example opens a new Finder window, finds Activity Monitor, and then opens the application from a quick look window:

 ```ruby
     require 'rubygems'